-Make the most of of your summer by spending it in London, one of the most dazzling cities in the world.
-You’ll study and live at the University of Westminster, an historic campus with London’s most famous sites as your backdrop.
-You’ll learn from passionate and expert professors, choosing from stimulating classes in international business, liberal arts, and media.
-The campus is as diverse as this city, and you and your new friends can spend every minute of summer soaking it in.
+Make the most of your summer by spending it in London, one of the most dazzling cities in the world.
+Take classes with students from all over the world in cosmopolitan London, ride the London Eye, and see all that this amazing city has to offer this summer!
+Our Summer in London – University of Westminster program takes place in the very heart of London and offers a wide variety of stimulating classes in international business, liberal arts, media, arts, and design.
+The urban campus is as diverse as this city, and you and your new friends can spend every minute of summer soaking it in.

 - Trips to Big Ben, Parliament, Oxford Street, the London Eye, and more

 - A diverse student body, with students from over 150 countries

 - Easy access to other parts of the UK and Europe on the weekends

 Connect with your Global Advisor to start planning.
 Apply by the application deadline.